 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the consolidated financial statements, as at December 31, 2017 and for the year then ended, the Company has incurred a net loss from operations, has a working capital deficiency and has stated that substantial doubt exists about the Company's ability to continue as a going concern.
-In addition, based on its projections, the Company may not be able to comply with certain covenants of loan agreements with banks without obtaining waivers or extending the existing waivers, therefore, it may not be able to meet its debt obligations as they become due in the twelve-month period ending following the issuance of these consolidated financial statements.
+As discussed in Note 2 to the consolidated financial statements, as at December 31, 2018 and for the year then ended, the Company has incurred a net loss from operations, has a working capital deficiency and has stated that substantial doubt exists about the Company's ability to continue as a going concern.
+In addition, based on its projections, the Company (i) may not be able to comply with certain covenants of loan agreements with banks without obtaining waivers and, (ii) refinance one of its loans maturing in 2019, therefore, it may not be able to meet its debt obligations as they become due in the twelve-month period ending following the issuance of these consolidated financial statements.
 Management's evaluation of the events and conditions and management's plans regarding these matters are also described in Note 2.
 The accompanying consolidated financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or amounts and classification of liabilities that may result from the outcome of this uncertainty.